jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 But I am going to insist to have all the capabilities I want on a computer also present on a whole network.
 And I am going to assume that the traffic that generates, won’t be a problem.

 It may become a lag in the system that computers might be sending many small messages to each other, with insisted, guaranteed arrival in synchronous operations.
 On the other hand, the fact that you can easily boost performance by hooking up computers onto the grid and turn the grid into a computer that’s more powerful than a single computer, turns networking into performance boost again, so where did that performance lag go now?
-I am just going to might see this system in action for it to become apparent what problems there might be.
+I am just might see this system in action, for it to become apparent what problems there might be.
 It’s easier to create a first version of this and see how it runs, instead of trying to work out everything in theory first, and assume there might be problems.

 #### Uniquely identifying resources on the internet